MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Stock-Transfer.md

 3. Select **Item** on **Transfer Order** line.
 GST Group Code, HSN/SAC Code should be filled on **Item**.

-For example, inventory for INR 1000 is being transferred from one location to another and 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State/Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on INR 1000.
+For example, inventory for INR 1000 is being transferred from one location to another and 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on INR 1000.

 4. GST calculation will appear in the Fact Box, as following: